-If you are on the lookout for a $25 Multimeter (or $15 on eBay) for working with low voltages, the best one right now in my opinion is the cute and tiny Aneng AN8008 TrueRMS Multimeter.
-It has a lot of functions and can measure µA current, and It’s a 9999-count meter.
+If you are on the lookout for a sub $30 Multimeter (or $15 on eBay) for working with low voltages, the best one right now in my opinion is the cute and tiny Aneng AN8008 TrueRMS Multimeter or the newer model, the Aneng AN8009 with NCV and temperature measurement.
+They have a lot of functions and can measure µA current, and both are a 9999-count meter.
 The continuity tester is reasonably fast, but there is one little problem that bothered me.
 It takes 5 to 10 seconds for it to settle on a correct voltage reading.
 When it finally ends, it’s spot on, but the waiting is annoying.
 But fortunately, there is a simple fix for this problem.

 Fixing The Long Settling Time